 an email notifying you of their approval or rejection.
 If the agenda was

-approved by all approvers, a check mark is shown
+approved by all approvers, a check mark

 in the list of meetings; if it was rejected by one or more approvers,